iiiana/derive/README.md

 ## Site 5
 * http://htarchitecte.com/en/contact/
 * Found it on a random website generator.
 * It looks very sleek and spacious.
 There is a lot of interesting moving elements used in the design, they make it look very appealing.
 Nice colour palette.
 The typography and photography is what stands out in this design.
 * Navigation system is located at the top of the page.
 It is simple and familiar, contains only 4 links.
 The menu bar is fixed to the page, so it is still visible when you scroll down.
 There is the same menu on the bottom of the page as well.
-* There is not a lot interactivity in this website even though there's a lot of movement.
+* There is not a lot of interactivity in this website even though there's a lot of movement.
 There is an option of scrolling through the pictures on the front page, the arrows switch once you hover over them and the background colour slightly changes.
-There is also a slight zoom in on the picture once you hover the mouse over it, on the front page as well as the News page.
-Clickable picture on the Firm page.
+There is also a slight zoom in on the picture once you hover over it on the front page as well as the News page.
+A clickable picture on the Firm page.
 * I like this website a lot.
-It looks very modern and gives an almost luxirious vibe.
+It looks very modern and gives an almost luxurious vibe.
 The layout is very simple but effective, all the moving elements and interestingly shaped photos bring the whole design together.
 I like the anagram of the brand scattered around the page and fixed.
 Love the use of the negative space, the pages don't look crowded or empty, they look just right.
-* I would probably increase the speed of the transition between the pages, because it seems like it's a bit too slow.
+* I would probably increase the speed of the transition between the pages because it seems like it's a bit too slow.